British Empire in World War II: Africa

-Africa was a large continent whose geography gave it strategic importance during the war.
+Africa is a large continent whose geography gave it strategic importance during the war.
 North Africa was the scene of a major campaign against Italy and Germany, which itself included the Tunisian Campaign, the Western Desert Campaign (resulting in tide-turning battles such as those in El Alamein and in Tobruk) and, with large-scale American support, Operation Torch.
 East Africa was also the scene of a major campaign against Italy which resulted in the liberation of Somalia, Eritrea and most chiefly Ethiopia which had been conquered by the Italian Empire in 1936.
 The vast geography provided major transportation routes linking the United States to the Middle East and Mediterranean regions.
 The sea route around South Africa was heavily used even though it added 40 days to voyages that had to avoid the dangerous Suez region.
 Lend Lease supplies to Russia often came this way.
 Internally, long-distance road and railroad connections facilitated the British war effort.
 The Union of South Africa was part of the British Commonwealth of Nations, and had been an independent self-governing country since 1931.
-The British possessions in Africa were ruled by the colonial office, usually with close ties to local chiefs and kings.
-France had extensive possessions in Africa, but they played a much smaller role in the war, since they were largely tied to Vichy France.
+British colonies in Africa were administered by the Colonial Office, which frequently implemented a policy of indirect rule.
+France also held extensive possessions in Africa, but they played a much smaller role in the war, since they were largely tied to Vichy France.
 Portuguese holdings played a minor role.
 Italian holdings were the target of successful British military campaigns.
 The Belgian Congo, and two other Belgian colonies, were major exporters.
 In terms of numbers and wealth, the British controlled the richest portions of Africa, and made extensive use not only of the geography, but the manpower and the natural resources.
 Civilian colonial officials made a special effort to upgrade the African infrastructure, promote agriculture, integrate colonial Africa with the world economy, and recruit over a half million soldiers.

 Before the war, Britain had made few plans for the utilization of Africa, but it quickly set up command structures.
 The Army set up the West Africa Command, which recruited 200,000 soldiers.
 The East Africa Command was created in September 1941 to support the overstretched Middle East Command.
 The Southern Command was the domain of South Africa.
 The Royal Navy set up the South Atlantic Command based in Sierra Leone, that became one of the main convoy assembly points.
 The RAF Coastal Command had major submarine-hunting operations based in West Africa, while a smaller RAF command Dealt with submarines in the Indian Ocean.
 Ferrying aircraft from North America and Britain was the major mission of the Western Desert Air Force.
 In addition smaller more localized commands were set up throughout the war.